malaika971/Multi-Variate-Regression-Case-Study-/README.md

 ## Multivariable regression pipeline to predict time taken for a package delivery business.
 ## Problem Statement

 Regional Delivery Service, Inc. (RDS) is a small business focused on same-day delivery of letters, packages, and small items.
-To save time and reduce fuel costs, the company uses Google Maps to combine several deliveries into one trip.
-However, there’s a need to develop a reliable way to estimate delivery times based on 13 important factors that affect how long a delivery takes.
-Doing so will help RDS operate more efficiently and provide better service to customers.
+To enhance operational efficiency and reduce fuel costs, RDS utilizes Google Maps to optimize delivery routes.
+However, there is a need to develop a reliable way to estimate delivery times based on 13 important factors that affect how long a delivery takes.
+This project aims to help RDS operate more efficiently and improve customer satisfaction.

 ## OBJECTIVES
 - Develop a multivariable regression pipeline to predict time taken for a package delivery business.